andresleo/arduinoSpecialFunctions/README.md

 # arduinoSpecialFunctions
 Special functions for Arduino C++

+* Convert double to string Arduino:
   Converts a double number into a String or char - doubleToString(number, decimals)